sqroot-eu/sqroot.eu/workshops.md

 description: "I run practical workshops that teach engineers new technology skills"
 ---

 The following workshops are available.
-Get in touch to discuss possibilities, if you need a workshop on a particular topic.
+Get in touch to discuss possibilities, if you need a custom workshop on a particular topic not yet listed.

 ## HTTP security headers